himansrivastava/darshana-go-plus/README.md

     - Add institute as FK in those models.
     - Create nested serializers for those models.
     - Override the create and update methods in the serializer.
     - I have skipped these due to pausity of time.
-However you can make a judgement whether the above solution is right or not.